Trol1face/DSP_FastStart/README.md

 #### huge

 Huge is huge.
-A lot of basic things, a dozen of wireless power towers (WPT) and couple of thermal power stations (TPS) to have no problems with energy. **You can't build unopened things via menu at the bottom, to build them take them from inventory.**
+A lot of basic things, a dozen of wireless power towers (WPT) and couple of thermal power stations (TPS) to have no problems with early energy. **You can't build unopened things via menu at the bottom, to build them take them from inventory.**

 ![huge](https://raw.githubusercontent.com/Trol1face/DSP_FastStart/main/images/huge.png)

-Every option has 30 magnetic coils, 40 circuit boards and 20 gears for early techs (electromagnetism, metallurgy, matrix, assembling and logistics) to skip manual digging/crafting and unlock basic building tools.

-Researching early techs rewards you with buildings, so for **few** its more likely 3 miners, 4 smelters and a couple more belts&sorters.

 ## Recent changes